liguobao/CutImage/README.md

 # CutImage
-Cut image by line
+Cut image by line,just study for image.
-The test file.